LeoKirasic/todo-list/README.md

 # todo-list
-Todo list for the odin project curriculum.
+Final project of the Organizing javascript section of TOP curriculum.
+Made with webpack and vanilla javascript.